Dmytronius/Jinja2-Tutorial/index.md

 **`else` clause in for loop**

 Jinja has a special clause `else` that can be used in loops.
-The code in this block is executed when no iteration took place in for loop.
+The code in this block is executed when no iteration took place in the for loop.
 That can happen because the sequence was empty or the filtering removed all the items from the sequence.

 ```
 {% for item in [1, "two", {"name":"three"}] %}